dnvriend/intellij-tips/README.md

 In the project window, enable the feature 'autoscroll from source', which is handy because the file that has the focus of the editor will be selected by default when you open the project window.
 Click on the option icon in the project view and select 'autoscroll from source'.

+## Keymap changes
+I changed some keymappings.
+You can change keymapping: (CMD + SHIFT + A -> keymap p), then search for the option and then remove the key and set a new one if applicable.

+- Implicit conversion.
+By default its (CTRL + Q) but I sometimes quit the IDE (CMD + Q) so I've changed it to (CTRL + I).

 ## Plugins
 - Presentation Assistant: shows used keyboard shortcuts; great for pair programming or presentations